Luxury Lounge: Synopsis

 Corky Caporale provides the two Italian hitmen hired to kill Rusty with "clean" pistols and directions to his location; they kill Rusty and his bodyguard.

-At Nuovo Vesuvio, Tony and Phil celebrate the induction of Gerry and Burt Gervasi into their respective crime families.
+At Nuovo Vesuvio, Phil and Tony celebrate the induction of Gerry and Burt Gervasi into their respective crime families.
 During the party, there are mutters about the deteriorating quality of the restaurant.
 Tony later has a meal at Da Giovanni, a highly successful rival restaurant.
 Artie is facing problems at Nuovo Vesuvio: it is losing money and there are tensions with Benny, who is flirting with the new Albanian hostess, Martina.
-While nursing a drink at the Bada Bing, Artie confronts Tony about dining at Da Giovanni; Tony makes excuses.
+While nursing a drink at the Bada Bing, Artie confronts Tony about dining at Da Giovanni; to provoke him, he alludes to his habitual adultery.
+Tony does not yield.
 When he offers some tips to increase the restaurant's popularity, Artie angrily rebuffs him and suggests he settle his outstanding tab if he wants to help.
 Later, Artie rejects his wife Charmaine's suggestions to stop bothering his guests with table-side visits.

 Fraud investigators for American Express visit Nuovo Vesuvio because someone is stealing credit card numbers from Artie's customers, and the restaurant's card usage has to be suspended.
 Artie learns Martina helped Benny steal the numbers and fires her.
 He then goes to Benny's house in the middle of the night and provokes a fistfight; Benny is left bleeding on his porch.
 Tony meets separately with the two men and compels them to make peace.
 At Tony's insistence, Benny's parents have their anniversary dinner at Nuovo Vesuvio.
 Artie visits them during their meal.
 In front of his pregnant wife, Artie offers Benny a "martina", explaining that it is an Albanian martini that "goes down real easy".
-An enraged Benny follows Artie into the kitchen and forces his right hand into a boiling pot of tomato sauce, badly burning him.
+An enraged Benny follows Artie into the kitchen and forces his right hand into a boiling pot of tomato sauce.